Gattocrucco/lsqfitgp/docs/userguide/optim.rst

 to get a speedup, but this will likely give problems when the number of datapoints is over 1000, and will break `empbayes_fit` unless you make an effort to tune the minimizer parameters to make it work at `float32` precision.

+..
+TODO I expect that using many structured fields under jit slows down things
+.. compared to a single array field due to unrolling.
+Check this and if so make
+.. a section on it.